 Presenting the idea of launching a new single moms’ support group in your church can be quite intimidating, especially if you are not on staff.
 The Life of a Single Mom Ministries has done more than seven years of research on effective single moms’ program in churches.
 Here are a few tips to presenting the idea to your pastor:

 1. Be prepared.
 Pastors and ministry leaders are super-busy, being pulled in a variety of directions every day.
 Be sure you have done your research on the statistics of single moms in your area, ministry ideas, costs, etc. This will not only save time, but will also let your leadership team know how dedicated you are.
+An appropriate presentation should include your personal story of why you have a heart for single moms, statistics on why single moms’ ministries are important, Biblical reference to why ministry to single mothers needs to exists, and a template on how to get one started.
+This is why we’ve removed the guess work and created The Church and the Single Mom book.
+This book will also highlight letters from single mothers throughout the United States and their perceptions of the local church.
+Pick up a copy before you meet with your pastor!

 6. Accept that you may not be the best leader of the group.
 This is a hard one.
 You may be passionate about your own journey and how hard it was and how God walked you through it, but be prayerful about who God wants to lead the ministry.
 It may very well be you, but it may not.
 It may be that the pastors love the idea of launching a program, but are hesitant to put you in charge, because you haven’t established trust with your leadership team, yet.
 Or maybe they simply don’t know enough about you, yet.
 Keep focused on the main thing, which is ministering to single moms, and accept that your time will come, if God wants you in that position.